 Many parents and grandparents want to pass their wealth to their children while they are still alive.
 Gifts to children or grandchildren can be a good way to reduce a taxable estate.

 What Is a Crummey Trust?

 While you can give a child or grandchild $17,000 (in 2023) a year without incurring taxes on the gift, you probably don't want a young child receiving the money outright.
 A "Crummey" trust provides a way to take advantage of the gift tax exclusion while keeping the money in a trust until the child is old enough to handle it.

-You may have heard of "custodial accounts" for children, where the parent or someone else retains custody of the child's account.
-The downside of these accounts is that the child has the right to the money when he or she reaches the age of majority (18 or 21, depending on the state).
-You may not want an 18-year-old getting a large sum of money.
+You may have heard of custodial accounts for children, where the parent or someone else retains custody of the child's account.
+The downside of these accounts is that the child has the right to the money when they reach the age of majority (18 or 21, depending on the state).
+You may not, for example, want an 18-year-old getting a large sum of money.

 Before setting up a trust, be sure to talk to your attorney about what is right in your situation.
-To find an attorney near you, go here: https://www.elderlawanswers.com/elder-law-attorneys.
+Find an estate planning attorney near you today.